luslab/oz-bulk-rnaseq/H. Differential Expression.md

 To get around this DESeq2 has an outlier detection method used when there is >2 samples.
 Note peak is similar with similar cut off.
 ![enter image description here](https://lh3.googleusercontent.com/7rmKBF-BM_NC1D80xxn0PrS-x8ggFZc7xwQEfJEHTz1qeZUxjhpi_fSBZfMaheDsbEOjPlbSp8LEdA)
-2. DESeq2 plots significant genes relative to quantiles instead of CPM cutoff:
+2. DESeq2 plots significant genes relative to **quantiles** instead of CPM cutoff:
 ![enter image description here](https://lh3.googleusercontent.com/epqp9PFrycol1yat7Bdz9LTLZ6OXc1MYzrcMOT2xeWHyOBKJAXllnN-jX0Kuf5xVOMR2YQ9ajsqqrg)
-0 quanti
+0 quantile = 0 genes are below cutoff.
+0.2 quantile = 20% of genes are below cutoff.
+Quantiles are not influences by sequencing depth like CPM is.

 ### SVD_analysis.Rmd
 Raphaelle normalises using the **SVD_analysis.Rmd** markdown.
 Uses a filtering function that is a 2 component mixture model to separate low vs high counts.
 Run `/Volumes/lab-luscomben/working/oliver/scripts/intron_retention/SVD analysis.Rmd` script directly in R studio